 Wisdom tooth/wisdom teeth usually appear(s) during adult years and generally need to be removed when it/they become(s) impacted.
-Get more facts from the Department of Oral and Maxillofacial Surgery at National Dental Centre Singapore (NDCS)
+Wise up with facts from the Department of Oral and Maxillofacial Surgery at National Dental Centre Singapore (NDCS).

 Dr Leonardo Saigo, Consultant from the Department of Oral and Maxillofacial Surgery from

 National Dental Centre Singapore (NDCS), a member of the

 SingHealth group, shares, "We have seen patients who needed to be hospitalised because they procrastinated.
 An infection can develop, potentially compromising a patient’s airway and ability to swallow.
 People often wait till the last minute because they are afraid and unaware of problems an infected wisdom tooth can cause if not attended to."